privacyguides/blog.privacyguides.org/docs/posts/merch-announcement.md

 license: BY-SA
 cover: assets/images/merch-announcement/cover.png
 ---
-# Privacy Guides now has merchandise
+# Privacy Guides Now Has Merchandise

 Yes, you read the title correctly: we have merch now.
 Privacy Guides has partnered with [HELLOTUX](https://www.hellotux.com/privacyguides) to create what we think are the finest garments in the land.<!-- more -->